Leaving with satisfaction, I did my best: CJI Bobde

 Justice Bobde was elevated to the Bombay High Court on March 29, 2000, as Additional Judge and sworn in as Chief Justice of Madhya Pradesh High Court on October 16, 2012.

 He was elevated as a judge of the Supreme Court on April 12, 2013.
-(AGENCY)
+(PTI)

 Leaving with satisfaction, I did my best: CJI Bobde